Build an Automated Prompt Evaluation Pipeline with LLM-as-Judge

 Consider a prompt that generates product descriptions.
 Version A is concise.
 Version B adds emotional appeal.
 Version C includes technical specs.
 Which is "best"?
 That depends entirely on what you are optimizing for — and you cannot optimize what you do not measure.

-Here is a minimal example.
+Here is a minimal example using the OpenAI API.
 We will give the LLM a product description and ask it to score the description on a 1-5 scale for clarity.

 That jargon-heavy description should score low — probably a 1 or 2.
 The judge is not guessing.
 It is applying the rubric you defined.
 The quality of your rubric directly controls the quality of your evaluation.